Optimal transport for a novel event description at hadron colliders: Conclusions

 \section{Conclusions}

-We have presented a novel algorithm for training optimal transport with attention learning (TOTAL) to identify particles from the primary interaction and reject pileup particles in proton collisions at the LHC.
-Employing an attention-based graph neural network with a cost function inspired by optimal transport problems, our method is able to morph an inclusive particle collection into a collection containing just the products of the primary interaction through a self-supervised learning process, without relying on training labels or additional assumptions.
-The algorithm will become crucially important at the High Luminosity LHC, yielding an improvement of up to 20\% in key observables used in searches for new physics and in precision measurements over the current state-of-the-art.
-To the best of our knowledge, this is the first application of optimal transport concepts embedded into graph neural networks to solve a highly relevant problem of current and future particle collider experiments, and we encourage our colleagues at ATLAS and CMS to test this strategy on their simulated and recorded data.
+We have presented a novel method to identify particles from the primary interaction and reject pileup particles in proton collisions at hadron colliders.
+Without relying on training labels, our self-supervised algorithm is able to morph an inclusive particle collection into a collection containing just the products of the primary interaction.
+Our algorithm provides a perspective for mitigating the impact of pileup at the High-Luminosity LHC, yielding an improvement over the current state-of-the-art of up to 25\% in the resolution of key observables used in searches for new physics and in precision measurements.
+To the best of our knowledge, this is the first application of optimal transport concepts embedded into graph neural networks to solve a highly relevant problem of current and future particle collider experiments.
+Not relying on per-particle truth labels, our approach can be implemented in full-scale simulations of detectors such as ATLAS and CMS.
+Thus, we encourage our colleagues to test this strategy.
 Additionally, our approach can be applied to other problems inside and outside the field of high energy physics where de-noising is of great importance and where a realistic simulation of noise exists even if the noise distribution is intractable.
 For instance, it could be used for shower reconstruction in highly granular calorimeters, or for mitigating noise in time series-based astronomical data.
-Future studies should focus on the expansion of the method to compare statistically independent samples with different noise levels and on incorporating experimental data in the training procedure.
+Future studies should focus on the expansion of the method to compare statistically independent samples with different noise levels.
 This would allow for a data-driven, global determination of pileup at the LHC, e.g., by comparing distributions obtained at the beginning of a given proton fill and towards the end, when less pileup is present in the data.